Tungsten: Electronics

 Because of its conductive properties and relative chemical inertness, tungsten is also used in electrodes, and in the emitter tips in electron-beam instruments that use field emission guns, such as electron microscopes.
 In electronics, tungsten is used as an interconnect material in integrated circuits, between the silicon dioxide dielectric material and the transistors.
 It is used in metallic films, which replace the wiring used in conventional electronics with a coat of tungsten (or molybdenum) on silicon.

 The electronic structure of tungsten makes it one of the main sources for X-ray targets, and also for shielding from high-energy radiations (such as in the radiopharmaceutical industry for shielding radioactive samples of FDG).
 It is also used in gamma imaging as a material from which coded apertures are made, due to its excellent shielding properties.
 Tungsten powder is used as a filler material in plastic composites, which are used as a nontoxic substitute for lead in bullets, shot, and radiation shields.
 Since this element's thermal expansion is similar to borosilicate glass, it is used for making glass-to-metal seals.
 In addition to its high melting point, when tungsten is doped with potassium, it leads to an increased shape stability (compared with non-doped tungsten).
 This ensures that the filament does not sag, and no undesired changes occur.

 Tungsten is used in producing vibration motors, also known as mobile vibrators.
 These motors are integral components that provide tactile feedback to users, alerting them to incoming calls, messages, and notifications.
-Tungsten's high density, hardness, and wear resistance property helps to endure the high-speed rotational vibrations these motors generate.
+Tungsten's high density, hardness, and wear resistance property help to endure the high-speed rotational vibrations these motors generate.

 Nanowires

 Through top-down nanofabrication processes, tungsten nanowires have been fabricated and studied since 2002.
 Due to a particularly high surface to volume ratio, the formation of a surface oxide layer and the single crystal nature of such material, the mechanical properties differ fundamentally from those of bulk tungsten.
-Such tungsten nanowires have potential applications in nanoelectronics and importantly as pH probes and gas sensors.
+Such tungsten nanowires have potential applications in nanoelectronics, and as pH probes and gas sensors.
 In similarity to silicon nanowires, tungsten nanowires are frequently produced from a bulk tungsten precursor followed by a thermal oxidation step to control morphology in terms of length and aspect ratio.
-Using the Deal–Grove model it is possible to predict the oxidation kinetics of nanowires fabricated through such thermal oxidation processing.

 Fusion power

 Due to its high melting point and good erosion resistance, tungsten is a lead candidate for the most exposed sections of the plasma-facing inner wall of nuclear fusion reactors.
 Tungsten, as a plasma-facing component material, features exceptionally low tritium retention through co-deposition and implantation, which enhances safety by minimizing radioactive inventory, improves fuel efficiency by making more fuel available for fusion reactions, and supports operational continuity by reducing the need for frequent fuel removal from surfaces.
-It will be used as the plasma-facing material of the divertor in the ITER reactor, and is currently in use in the JET test reactor.
+It will be used as the plasma-facing material of the divertor in the ITER reactor, was used as such in the JET test reactor until its closure in December 2023.